DKenefake/dkenefake.github.io/_posts/2021-07-30-mpp_portfolio.md

 ![](/assets/imgs/portfolio.png)

 We successfully recovered the Pareto front!
 And see the entire range of possible expected returns with our assumptions (no negative positions, only one portfolio, etc.).
-Since all of the example images of what this should look like are not free use, I will direct you to compare this against expected Pareto fronts.
+Since all of the example images of what this should look like are not free use, I will direct you to compare this against expected Pareto fronts avalible on the internet.
 As a side note, this can be used by anyone for any purpose.

 ![](/assets/imgs/returns.png)